-10.5.3 Financial statements for the interim period
+10.5.4 Financial statements for the interim period

-- 1. If the statutory closing date of the club licence applicant is 30 June, then additional financial statements covering the interim period 30 June 31 December 2023 must be prepared and submitted. - 2.
-Interim financial statements must be reviewed by an independent auditor as defined in Annex E.
+1. If the statutory closing date of the club licence applicant is 30 June (or any other uneven closing date), additional financial statements covering the interim period 30 June - 31 December 2024 must be prepared and submitted.

-- 3. Besides adding the auditor's report to the club's interim financial statements, the independent auditor must make an accountant's statement as regards whether the interim financial statements comply with the accounting requirements determined in Annex G, mentioned in Annex E. If the accounting requirements are not complied with, the statement must include a short description of the requirements not complied with. - 4.
-The interim financial statements must consist of: - a) A profit and loss account for the interim period from the time of the closing of the accounts 31 December 2023 with a comparative profit and loss account for the comparative interim period of the immediately preceding financial year from the time of the closing of the accounts 31 December 2022. - b) A balance sheet as of the end of the interim period-31 December 2023 and a comparative balance sheet as of the end of the immediately preceding full financial year . - c) A cash flow statement for the interim period from the time of the closing of the accounts - 31 December 2023, with a comparative statement for the comparable interim period of the immediately preceding financial year from the time of the closing of the accounts -31 December 2022. - d) Specific explanatory notes. - e) Signatures of the board of directors and the executive board. - f) Auditor's review statement. - If the club licence applicant did not have to prepare interim financial statements for the previous year, the comparative figures may refer to the figures from the financial statements of the immediately preceding full financial year. - The interim financial statements must follow the same accounting policies as those followed for the preparation of the annual financial statements. - 6.
-If the interim financial statements do not meet the minimum disclosure requirements as set out in Annex F, then the licence applicant must also submit to the licensor: - a. supplementary information to meet the minimum disclosure requirements set out in Annex F; and - b. an assessment report provided by the same auditor that signs the annual financial statements by way of agreed-upon procedures prescribed by the licensor in respect of the completeness and accuracy of the supplementary information. - 7.
+- 2. Interim financial statements must be reviewed by an independent auditor as defined in Annex E. - 3.
+Besides adding the auditor's report to the club's interim financial statements, the independent auditor must make an accountant's statement as regards whether the interim financial statements comply with the accounting requirements determined in Annex G, mentioned in Annex E. If the accounting requirements are not complied with, the statement must include a short description of the requirements not complied with. - 4.
+The interim financial statements must consist of: - a) A profit and loss account for the interim period from the time of the closing of the accounts 31 December 2024 with a comparative profit and loss account for the comparative interim period of the immediately preceding financial year from the time of the closing of the accounts 31 December 2024. - b) A balance sheet as of the end of the interim period -31 December 2024 and a comparative balance sheet as of the end of the immediately preceding full financial year. - c) A cash flow statement for the interim period from the time of the closing of the accounts - 31 December 2024, with a comparative statement for the comparable interim period of the immediately preceding financial year from the time of the closing of the accounts -31 December 2023. - d) Specific explanatory notes. - e) Signatures of the board of directors and the executive board. - f) Auditor's review statement. - 5.
+If the club licence applicant did not have to prepare interim financial statements for the previous year, the comparative figures may refer to the figures from the financial statements of the immediately preceding full financial year. - 6.
+The interim financial statements must follow the same accounting policies as those followed for the preparation of the annual report. - 7.
+If the interim financial statements do not meet the minimum disclosure requirements as set out in Annex F, the licence applicant must also submit to the licensor: - a. supplementary information to meet the minimum disclosure requirements set out in Annex F; and - an assessment report provided by the same auditor that signs the annual financial statements to confirm the completeness and accuracy of the supplementary information. - 8.
 If the interim financial statements do not comply with the accounting requirements set out in Annex G, then the licence applicant must also submit to the licensor:

-- a. restated financial statements that meet the accounting requirements set out in Annex G, covering the same period and including comparative amounts for the previous comparative period; - a declaration by the licence applicant's management that the restated financial statements are complete, accurate, and in compliance with the regulations; and - c. an assessment report provided by the same auditor that signs the annual financial statements by way of agreed-upon procedures prescribed by the licensor in respect of the completeness and accuracy of the restated financial statements.
+- a. restated financial statements that meet the accounting requirements set out in Annex G, covering the same period and including comparative amounts for the previous comparative period; - a declaration by the licence applicant's management that the restated financial statements are complete, accurate, and in compliance with the regulations; and - c. an assessment report provided by the same auditor that signs the annual report to confirm the completeness and accuracy of the restated financial statements.

-The interim financial statements must be submitted at the same time as other licence documentation regarding chapter 10 by no later than 15 March 2024.
+The criterion must be met as described above and the interim financial statements must be signed by the entire board of directors and executive board and submitted at the same time as other licence documentation regarding chapter 10 by no later than 15 March 2025.

-10.5.4 Net equity rule C-criterion (A-criterion from season 2025/2026 onwards)
+10.5.5 Net equity rule A-criterion